Dennis E. Puleston

-Dennis E. Puleston Ph.D (June 19, 1940 - June 29, 1978) was an American archaeologist and ecologist.
-Puleston archaeology, biologyecology developed the ecological approach to the study of archaeology, looking at the manner in which humans adapt to their natural environment.
-His work involved pioneering interdisciplinarity methods which remain current to this day and led to a greater emphasis upon ecological and experimental archaeological research in the 80's and 90's.
-His work is still used to teach the importance of diversity in scientific interest, need for social relevance, and problem solving in archaeology classes due to the broadness of his approach.
-Puleston's work ranged from experiments in reconstruction and usefulness testing of chultuns or raised fields, building a traditional dugout canoe and using it to investigate otherwise unreachable areas, or challenging the belief that the Ancient Maya subsisted on a milpa agricultural complex – maize, beans, and squash.
+Dennis E. Puleston, Ph.D (June 19, 1940 - June 29, 1978) was an American archaeologist and ecologist.
+His work involved pioneering interdisciplinary methods which remain current to this day and led to a greater emphasis upon ecological and experimental archaeological research in the 1980s and 1990s.
+Puleston's work ranged from experiments in reconstruction and usefulness testing of chultuns or raised fields, building a traditional dugout canoe and using it to investigate otherwise unreachable areas, and challenging the belief that the Maya civilization subsisted on a milpa agricultural system of maize, beans, and squash.